History of Forest Hill Cemetery

 1904 - New office under construction for the sum of $2,425.00

-1904 - Forest Hill Cemetery board of trustees by aggrement took control and purchased St. Joseph section located in the far northeast are of the current cemetery.
+1904 - Forest Hill Cemetery board of trustees by agreement took control and purchased St. Joseph section located in the far northeast are of the current cemetery.
 At the time it was owned and operated by the Catholic Church.
 This area was for the burial of Catholic individuals.
 Part of the written agreement at that time was that all persons buried in the Catholic section must be buried by the rules of the Catholic Church and that no religion rites shall be performed except by a Catholic Priest.

-As of today there are 29,500 burials and over 27,000 monuments.
+As of today, there are nearly 31,000 burials and over 28,000 monuments.